reduxjs/reselect/README.md

 }
 ```

+TODO: Explain why reference equality and a cache size of 1 are decent defaults for Redux, and that `createSelector` uses these defaults.

 ### createSelectorCreator(memoizeFunc, ...memoizeOptions)

 Return a selectorCreator that creates selectors with a non-default memoizeFunc.

 `...memoizeOptions` is a variadic number of configuration options that will be passsed to `memoizeFunc` inside `createSelectorSelector`: